alext45/alext45/README.md

 - Hi, I’m @alext45
 - I’m interested in Android studio and app development.
 I'm especially excited to learn about using computation and program towards medical applications.
-- I’m currently learning Jetpack Compose
+- I’m currently learning Jetpack Compose and ReactNative
 - I’m looking to collaborate.
 - How to reach me alextrinidad45@gmail.com